hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_spaceship_crewed_entirely_by_ainauts_tr_eb8be439-1dba-44de-85c7-782b8683e265-0_1.content.md

 ## Meet Our Ainautes

 Our crew is made up entirely of Ainautes - artificial intelligence beings that are specially designed for space exploration.
 Each Ainaute is programmed with a unique set of skills and abilities, allowing them to work together seamlessly to achieve our mission objectives.
-From navigation and communication to scientific research and analysis, our Ainautes are the best in the business.
+From navigation and Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion to scientific research and analysis, our Ainautes are the best in the business.

 ## User Stories